What is a hard credit inquiry and how can it affect credit?

 • You authorize many different inquiries within a short time

-A hard inquiry will stay on your credit report for two years.
-However, they only impact your credit score for 12 months, with those from the past six months counting the most against your score.
+A hard inquiry will stay on your credit report for two years, though it only usually impacts your credit score for about 12 months.
+Inquiries within the past six months affect your credit the most.

-If your credit history is substantial, a few hard inquiries on your credit report will likely not have a significant impact over the two years they are listed on your account.
+If your credit history is substantial, a few hard inquiries on your credit report will not likely have a significant impact over the two years they are on your account.

 You can contact the Consumer Financial Protection Bureau for issues concerning your credit reports, including the dispute of a hard inquiry.